 Geographical Distribution of the Park

-Yamuna Biodiversity Park is one of the many biodiversity parks that DDA has developed and maintained.
+Yamuna Biodiversity Park is one of the many biodiversity parks in Delhi that DDA has developed and maintained.
 The aim is to preserve flora and fauna in the region.
-This park is presently spread across 457 acres of land and has been divided into two zones- visitors’ zone and nature reserve zone.
+This park is presently spread across 457 acres of land and has been divided into two zones- the visitors’ zone and the nature reserve zone.

 Our Experience at the Park

 Although we opted for the morning trail, which started at 10:30 AM, it was quite sunny to make birds hide under the trees.
 Nevertheless, we spotted many birds like Red-whiskered Bulbul, Long-tailed Shrike, Laughing Dove, Painted Stork, Common Coot, Great Cormorant, Spot-billed Duck, Egret, Red-naped Ibis, Common Pochard, and Gadwall, few of the many “fauna of Yamuna biodiversity park”.

 Major Learning During the Visit